 If you have kids and are looking for a great way to see parts of Europe with them, you should consider taking a Disney Mediterranean Cruise.
 Disney Cruise Line knows how to cater to families that love to travel and have great itineraries to allow you to see many different destinations on one trip!

-Disney Cruise Line has both 5 and 7 night cruises that depart from Barcelona, Spain and take you on a voyage to several countries.
+Disney Cruise Line has both 5 and 7 night Mediterranean cruises that take you on a voyage to several countries.
 In my opinion, it is one of the best ways to see many different places in a weeks time.